yunuskorkmaz/docs.tr-tr/docs/framework/whats-new/index.md

 <a name="v47" />

-## <a name="whats-new-in-net-framework-47"></a>.NET Framework 4.7 yenilikler
+## <a name="whats-new-in-net-framework-47"></a>.NET Framework 4,7 ' deki yenilikler

-.NET framework 4.7, aşağıdaki alanlarda yeni özellikler içerir:
+.NET Framework 4,7, aşağıdaki alanlardaki yeni özellikler içerir:

 - [Temel sınıflar](#Core47)
 - [Ağ](#net47)